Terry stop: Effects

-Usage of force
+Use of force

 The experience of minority citizens, who are both more likely to be stopped by police and more likely to experience the use of force by the police after being stopped, has been characterized as a racial or ethnic "double jeopardy".
 Acts of police force cause injury, death, civil litigation, public outrage, civil disorder, and a distrust towards the police.

 Eric Garner and NYPD, Freddie Gray and the Baltimore police, and Michael Brown and the Ferguson police are notable examples of police force at Terry stops that ended tragically.
+Eric Garner was suspected of selling loose cigarettes in the streets.
+He was confronted by the NYPD and was put into a chokehold by one of the officers.
+He repeated that he could not breathe, lost consciousness, and later was pronounced dead.
+Though the situation was caught on camera, the grand jury declined to indict the officer who issued the chokehold.
+With blatant proof of excessive force but no consequence, this was a tipping point for an uprising against the NYPD and its use of force.
 Although racial disparities in the frequency of Terry stops are well known, less is known about the nature, prevalence, and factors predictive of use of force during Terry stops.

 Morrow et al. studied NYPD's SQF (stop, question, and frisk) records in 2010 to determine the frequency of force used at stops and whether the citizen's race/ethnicity was a factor in the decision to use force.
 SQF tactics were found to disproportionately target minorities, regardless of control over variables like social and economic factors, precinct crime rates, and neighborhood racial or ethnic composition.
 SQF tactics did not seem to actually address crime either, as only 6% of stops yielded an arrest and only 0.15% of stops yielded a gun.
 In 2013, 44% of young minority New Yorkers had been stopped by NYPD nine or more times.

 Using the US Census Bureau's data from 2012, Morrow et al. analyzed racial/ethnic disparities in the use of force among NYPD.
 Force was classified as hands, suspect on ground, suspect against wall, weapon drawn, weapon pointed, baton, handcuffs, pepper spray, and other; these were then categorized as no force, physical/non-weapon force, and weapon force.
 They found that non-weapon force occurred in 14.1% of SQF.
 However, when this was further separated by racial categories, while for whites, only 0.9% experienced non-weapon force, 7.6% blacks and 5.0% Hispanics experienced non-weapon force, eight to nine times more likely than whites.
 There is a possibility that these results are due to implicit biases of police officers, which could be shaped by previous experiences in the workforce.